Accredited Specialty Yoga Teacher Training

-Human birth is a great gift — welcome and honour it with due respect, humility and joy
+Human birth is a great gift — let’s welcome it with due respect, humility and joy

 There is nothing as powerful as a group of women coming together to support one another.
 The primal journey of birthing our babies is a pivotal moment in a woman's life, so spending this time together should not be underestimated in its power for us to ‘hold space’ in our minds and hearts for birthing.